sudheerj/javascript-interview-questions/README.md

 385. ### What is minimum timeout throttling

-     Both browser and NodeJS javascript environments, throttles with a minimum delay that is greater than 0ms.
+     Both browser and NodeJS javascript environments throttles with a minimum delay that is greater than 0ms.
 That means even though setting a delay of 0ms will not happen instantaneously.
-     **Browsers:** They have minimum delay of 4ms.
+     **Browsers:** They have a minimum delay of 4ms.
 This throttle occurs when successive calls are triggered due to callback nesting(certain depth) or after a certain number of successive intervals.
-     Note: The older browsers has minimum delay of 10ms.
+     Note: The older browsers have a minimum delay of 10ms.
-     **Nodejs:** They have minimum delay of 1ms.
-This throttle happens when delay is larger than 2147483647 or less than 1.
+     **Nodejs:** They have a minimum delay of 1ms.
+This throttle happens when the delay is larger than 2147483647 or less than 1.
      The best example to explain this timeout throttling behavior is the order of below code snippet.

      ```javascript